ShivangDave/Anet-Monthly-Recurring/README.md

 The included demo playground file contains multiple dictonaries and arrays.
 Its values needs to be changed by you according to your own requirements.

-For better understanding, I have splitted them into multiple dictonaries.
+For better understanding, I have split them into multiple dictonaries.
 You can merge them into one if you want to.

 Then pass the whole dictionary as a POST method parameter